Moosylvania/memecanvas/README.md

         $ npm install memecanvas

 # Requirements
 memecanvas utilizes Automattic's node-canvas module which has some pre-requisites that must be installed on your machine.
-To find out more please check out their [Wiki](https://github.com/Automattic/node-canvas/wiki).
+To find out more please check out their [Wiki](https://github.com/Automattic/node-canvas/wiki) and then come back here.

 # API